-- 1) identify the pertinent portion, section, and paragraph of the existing publication that would be changed (e.g., Uniform Method of Sale of Commodities Regulation, Section 8.2, paragraph (b)); - 2) provide evidence of consistency with other NCWM publications such as with other uniform laws and regulations; - 3) provide evidence of consistency with federal laws and regulations (e.g., USDA or FTC regulations); and - 4) relay the positions of businesses, industries, or trade associations affected by the proposal including supporting and opposing points of view.
+- 1) identify the pertinent portion, section, and paragraph of the existing publication that would be changed (e.g., Uniform Method of Sale of Commodities Regulation, Section 8.2, paragraph (b)); - 2) provide evidence of consistency with other NCWM publications such as with other uniform laws and regulations; - 3) provide evidence of consistency with federal laws and regulations (e.g., U.S. Department of Agriculture [USDA] or Federal Trade Commission [FTC] regulations); and - 4) relay the positions of businesses, industries, or trade associations affected by the proposal including supporting and opposing points of view.